Top 5 Multi-Currency Accounts (From an Industry Insider)

 But, they typically have higher maintenance requirements and are more expensive to run.

-Their exchange rates are really bad, averaging at 2%+ markup, per transfer.
+Their exchange rates are usually quite bad, averaging a 2%+ markup, per transfer.

 Plus, the accounts tend to be opened all in one country, so you don’t get the benefit of local transfers.